-Strand Sub-strand Nature of learning Knowledge Breadth Specialised knowledge of a broad area Kind Some theoretical concepts and abstract thinking, with significant underpinning theory Know How & Skill Range Demonstrate a comprehensive range of specialised skills and tools Selectivity Formulate responses to well defined abstract problems Competence Context Act in a range of varied and specific contexts involving creative and non-routine activities; transfer and apply theoretical concepts and/or technical or creative skills to a range of contexts Role Exercise substantial personal autonomy and often take responsibility for the work of others and/or for the allocation of resources; form and function within, multiple and complex heterogeneous groups.

-Learn to evaluate own learning and identify needs within a Learning to Learn structured learning environment; assist others in identifying learning needs engagement with others.

-Insight Express an internalised, personal world view, reflecting
+Knowledge Breadth Specialised knowledge of a broad area Kind Some theoretical concepts and abstract thinking, with significant underpinning theory Know How & Skill Range Demonstrate a comprehensive range of specialised skills and tools Selectivity Formulate responses to well defined abstract problems Competence Context Act in a range of varied and specific contexts involving creative and non-routine activities; transfer and apply theoretical concepts and/or technical or creative skills to a range of contexts Role Exercise substantial personal autonomy and often take responsibility for the work of others and/or for the allocation of resources; form and function within, multiple and complex heterogeneous groups.
+Learning to Learn Learn to evaluate own learning and identify needs within a structured learning environment; assist others in identifying learning needs Insight Express an internalised, personal world view, reflecting engagement with others.